-5. Save the constraints and exit the tool.
+- 5. Save the constraints and exit the tool. - 6.
+Re-implement your design.

 Note: Any time you modify the constraints, you will need to re-implement the design and generate a new bitstream file.

 3 Implementing a Design and Generating a Bitstream File